 Tip 14 – Don’t forget about the details

 Sometimes the smaller things have the larger impact, so if you’re looking to spruce up your home but don’t want to pay big prices for big pieces of furniture then have a look at tweaking the smaller things.
 This could be anything from new cushions on the sofa to new towels in the bathroom, anything that can inject color into a room can change the interior style.

 Decluttering your home is sometimes all you need to do to revamp a room.
 If you think you need to redecorate then always declutter first as you may be surprised to find that this is actually all it needed!

 Tip 16 – Layer rugs

 Carpet or hardwood flooring can be pricey, but a fantastic way of updating your floor without having to break the bank is to simply layer rugs together.
+Layering rugs is a favorite trick of professional decorators.
 You haven’t got to use expensive rugs for this because you are layering them together.
 Get creative with it and enjoy making your own bespoke design feature.